Are your Children Eligible?

 How Much Will My Child Receive?

-Monthly Benefits are broken into 3 categories based on attendance data and may change as the state reviews the learning models of students statewide:
+Monthly Benefits are broken into 3 categories based on COVID-19 related attendance data as reported from schools to the CSDE: